lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

     AND (mpc.q > 1.666)
     AND sso.numObs > 100

 **1.3.** Plot the distribution of semi-major axes ``a`` of orbits of the objects in your query.
-Select the "Active Chart" tab on the right-hand panel.
+Select the "Active Chart" tab on the panel containing the plot.
+(You can chose to have the plot to appear on the left or the right side of your window - this can be changed by clicking the "hamburger" icon on the upper left corner of the Portal screen, and selecting the layout of your choice in the "Results Layout" tab.)
 The execution of the query will result in a blank panel for the plot, with a comment "Cannot display the requested data."
 To plot the distribution of ``a`` you need to add another plot panel by clicking on the "+" button on the upper left side of the plot window.
-click on the "Chart options and tools" icon (a single gear), click on "Modify Trace", select "Histogram" for "Plot Type", enter "q / (1-e)" as the "Column or expression" and "100" for number of bins as on the screenshot below.
+In the new window, select "Histogram" for "Plot Type", enter "q / (1-e)" as the "Column or expression" and "100" for number of bins as on the screenshot below.

 .. figure:: /_static/portal_tut04_step01a.png
     :width: 400